 - 1. Poweroff your machine. - 2.
 Insert your Xilinx Alveo U250 FPGA into an open PCIe slot in the machine. - 3.
 Attach any additional power cables between the FPGA and the host machine.
 For the U250, this is usually PCIe power coming directly from the system's PSU. - 4.
 Attach the USB cable between the FPGA and the host machine for JTAG. - 5.
 Boot the machine. - 6.
-Obtain an existing bitstream tar file for your FPGA by opening the bitstream\tar URL listed under alveo\u250\firesim\rocket\singlecore\no\nic in the following file: deploy/sample-backup-configs/sample\config\hwdb.yaml. - 7.
+Obtain an existing bitstream tar file for your FPGA by opening the bitstream_tar URL listed under alveo_u250_firesim_rocket_singlecore_no_nic in the following file: deploy/sample-backup-configs/sample_config_hwdb.yaml. - 7.
 Extract the .tar.gz file to a known location.
 Inside, you will find three files; the one we are currently interested in will be called firesim.mcs.
 Note the full path of this firesim.mcs file for the next step. - 8.
 Open Vivado Lab and click "Open Hardware Manager".
-Then click "Open Target" and "Auto connect". - 9.
-Right-click on your FPGA and click "Add Configuration Memory Device".
-For a Xilinx Alveo U250, choose mt25qu01g-spi-x1\x2\x4 as the Configuration Memory Part.
+Then click "Open Target" and "Auto connect". - Right-click on your FPGA and click "Add Configuration Memory Device".
+For a Xilinx Alveo U250, choose mt25qu01g-spi-x1_x2_x4 as the Configuration Memory Part.
 Click "OK" when prompted to program the configuration memory device. - 10.
 For Configuration file, choose the firesim.mcs file from step 7. - 11.
 Uncheck "Verify" and click OK. - 12.
-When programming the configuration memory device is completed, power off your machine fully (i.e., the FPGA should completely lose power). - 13.
+Right-click on your FPGA and click "Boot from Configuration Memory Device". - 13.
+When programming the configuration memory device is completed, power off your machine fully (i.e., the FPGA should completely lose power).) - 14.
 Cold-boot the machine.
-A cold boot is required for the FPGA to be successfully re-programmed from its flash. - 14.
+A cold boot is required for the FPGA to be successfully re-programmed from its flash. - 15.
 Once the machine has booted, run the following to ensure that your FPGA is set up properly: